New Hampshire State Tree

 serrate margins, an acute tip and a rounded base.

 Preformed aments, male near the end of the twig in 2’s or 3’s, 3/4 to 1 1/4 inches long.
 Female flowers are upright, 1 to 1 1/4 inches long.
 Flowers April to June.

-Fruit: Cone like, cylindrical 1 to 1 1/2 inches long, deciduous at maturity, releasing elliptical 2-winged nutlets.
-Matures in the autumn, disperses over winter.
+Cone-like, cylindrical 1 to 1 1/2 inches long, deciduous at maturity, releasing elliptical 2-winged nutlets.
+Matures in the autumn disperses over winter.

 Slender, dull red-brown, lacking wintergreen smell when cut.
-Terminal bud absent, lateral buds are gummy, chestnut brown in color.
+Terminal bud is absent, lateral buds are gummy, chestnut brown in color.
 Spur shoots present

 Smooth, thin, chalky-to-creamy white; peeling in horizontal papery strips.
-Brown to black and furrowed at base.
+Brown to black and furrowed at the base.
 Orange inner bark.